Loading Events

 716 SE Grand Ave Portland, OR 97214

-Join National Ambassador for Young People’s Literature Mac Barnett and Caldecott Honor artist Carson Ellis for a craft conversation on new tellings of old tales.
+Join National Ambassador for Young People’s Literature Mac Barnett and Caldecott Honor artist Carson Ellis for a grown-up conversation about kids’ books and new tellings of old tales.

 About the book: